Volunteering Step-by-Step

 doctor on the official IDF medical questionnaire - form here.

-- Original certificate of birth.
+- Original certificate of birth or extract from the birth register.

 - 6 passport photos.